-EV/LTM EBITDA
+EV/EIN EDITON

 Selected Transactions

 Range 6.2x - 12.1x

 Pepsi Bottling Group at Merger Consideration 8.3x

-Based on the multiples calculated above and Perella Weinberg's analyses of the various selected transactions and on judgments made by it, Perella Weinberg used its experience working with corporations on various merger and acquisition transactions to select a representative range of multiples of the transactions and applied that range of multiples to LTM EBITDA of PBG based on Management Base Case.
-Perella Weinberg selected this range in order to derive an illustrative precedent transaction-based market valuation of PBG.
-This multiple range was derived based on banded distribution around the observed historical multiples of the precedent transactions.
+Based on the multiples calculated above and Perella Weinberg's analyses of the various selected transactions and on judgments made by Perella Weinberg, Perella Weinberg selected a representative range of multiples of the transactions and applied that range of multiples to LTM EBITDA of PBG based on Management Base Case.
 Perella Weinberg then derived a range of implied equity value per share of PBG common stock of approximately \$27.00 to \$42.00 by applying multiples ranging from 7.0 to 9.0x to PBG's LTM EBITDA.